Microsoft has survived tough battles against Apple and Google, but now the company faces a formidable enemy: the Sisters of St. Joseph of Peace.

-The community is trying to hold the company accountable for its technology, and is urging Microsoft shareholders to vote for proposals at a meeting on 30 November:
+The community is trying to hold the company accountable for its technology, and urges Microsoft shareholders to vote in favor of two proposals at a meeting on November 30:

 The sisters may not look like the stereotypical digital activists we know, but they know a lot more about technology than one might expect.